 This family crochet throw blanket pattern is perfect for the whole family to snuggle under while enjoying your favorite TV shows and movies on the sofa.
+Creating beautiful and textured blankets is one of my favorite ways to relax and craft something meaningful.

+The finished blanket is soft, stylish, and perfect for cuddling or gifting.
 This teal color looks nice with the home décor of my daughter’s home.
 She has light blue walls with white trim.
 The furnishings are dark brown and off-white farmhouse style.

 Easy Crochet Pattern for an Advanced Beginner